ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 ## Deleting data

-Starting with version 0.14, BaseMount can move data to&from the trash.
+Starting with version 0.14, BaseMount can move data to and from the trash.

 ### Warning about access token scopes